 (a) repairs to or maintenance of a structure that is wholly within private property; or

-(b) repairs to or maintenance of a structure that is wholly within a park, if the repairs are undertaken or caused to be undertaken by a Schedule 5 authority that owns or has the care, control and management of the park; or
+(b) repairs to or maintenance of a structure that is wholly within a park, if the repairs are undertaken by a Schedule 5 authority that owns or has the care, control and management of the park; or

-(c) repairs to or maintenance of a structure that is partly within private property and partly within a park, if the repairs are undertaken or caused to be undertaken by a Schedule 5 authority that owns or has the care, control and management of the park; or
+(c) repairs to or maintenance of a structure that is partly within private property and partly within a park, if the repairs are undertaken by a Schedule 5 authority that owns or has the care, control and management of the park; or

 (d) works referred to in regulation 4(c).

+[Regulation 10 amended in Gazette 28 Aug 2012 p.
+4134.]

 11. Emergency works

 (1) In this regulation —

-emergency works, acts or activities means works, acts or activities that, but for regulation 4(d), would constitute development, but does not include an act or activity referred to in regulation 3(3).
+emergency works, acts or activities means works, acts or activities that, but for regulation 4(d), would constitute development.

-(2) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken any emergency works, acts or activities in the Riverpark or development control area.
+(2) A person must not, unless the person has a permit to do so, undertake any emergency works, acts or activities in the Riverpark or development control area.

 Penalty: a fine of $5 000.